bjmorgan/site-analysis/docs/source/guides/reference_workflow.md

 2. Adjust tolerance parameters to be more lenient
 3. Increase iteration limits
 4. Check alignment quality metrics after alignment:
+5. Check your reference and target structures to ensure that alignemnt is possible in principle.

 ```python
 # When using RBS directly